ROCm/TransferBench/docs/how to/use-transferbench.rst

        | - N:    Null memory              (index ignored)

 Round brackets and arrows "->" can be included for human clarity, but will be ignored.
-Lines starting with will be ignored.
-Lines starting with will be echoed to output
+Lines starting with # will be ignored.
+Lines starting with ## will be echoed to output.

 **Transfer examples:**